-Thinking about making kombucha tea at home?
-Whether you are familiar with making fermented foods or new to culturing altogether, we know that starting anything new usually comes with some apprehension.
-We've compiled the most frequently asked questions our customers have about kombucha tea to help you get started on your next fermenting project.
+Whether you are familiar with traditionally fermented foods or are just starting to explore the wonderful world probiotics, we've compiled the most frequently asked questions we receive about kombucha to help you get started on your next culturing project.

 Q. What is kombucha?